open-source-labs/Reactime/package/readme.md

 Reactime is a debugging tool for React developers.
 It records state whenever it is changed and allows the user to jump to any previously recorded state.

-This dev tool is for React apps using stateful components and prop drilling, and has beta support for Context API, conditional state routing, Hooks (useState, useEffect) and functional components.
+This dev tool is for React apps using stateful components and prop drilling, and has beta support for Context API, conditional state routing, Hooks (useState & useEffect) and functional components.

 One thing to note is that this library does not work well when mixing React with direct DOM manipulation.